 These substances are much trickier than simple dirt and require some explanation.

-Angie’s List explains that the black stains are called gloeocapsa magma or GM.
+Black stains are called gloeocapsa magma or GM.
 GM algae is a bacterium that feeds off of both asphalt and limestone roofing in moist, cool and shaded areas of the roof.
 When there is minimal light, GM forms a blue-green color.

 The more shaded areas of the roof are more likely to have these algae, which can harbor various types of molds.
 This explains why some roofs are stained only on one side.

 A report by the Asphalt Roofing Manufacturing Association (ARMA) notes that these algae spores are transported by wind or animals.
 They can quickly spread from rooftop to rooftop in neighborhoods of single family homes, townhomes and apartment complexes.